 CB514 - Operations Management

 Students will be expected to develop the ability to use appropriate techniques of analysis and enquiry within Operations Management and to learn how to evaluate alternatives and make recommendations.
-Topics include:
+Topics are likely to include:

 EC500 - Microeconomics